 Demolition of the two remaining dredgers in the mine area will take place in 2021 as will the remaining three Boiler Houses (3, 2 and 1).

-When will the boiler houses be demolished?
+When will the Boiler Houses be demolished?

-Following the successful controlled collapse of the eight Hazelwood Chimneys in May 2020, the way is clear for the demolition of the boiler houses that were part of the former Hazelwood Power Station.
-There are four boiler houses, each housing two units.
+Following the successful controlled collapse of the eight Hazelwood Chimneys in May 2020, the way is clear for the demolition of the Boiler Houses that were part of the former Hazelwood Power Station.
+There are four Boiler Houses, each housing two units.

-How will they be demolished?
+How will the Boiler Houses be demolished?

 Because of the size and design of the boilers, the safest methodology for demolition is by controlled explosive collapse.
 This methodology was decided after undertaking engineering and risk evaluations subject to regulatory oversight.

 Each of the Boiler Houses is 65 metres high, includes some 20,000 tonne of material and has been constructed using a suspended boiler design.
 A controlled explosive collapse, similar to the successful chimney controlled collapse earlier this year, means the structures will be safely brought to ground and the material then removed.

 To ensure the safety of the workforce and broader community, a 700 metre exclusion zone will be set up around each stage when demolition takes place.